 Yet, it was not entirely a happy marriage.
-The idea of political freedom did not entirely correspond with Protestantism, and the discrepancies and conflicts between the two discourses could explain why the secularization theory holds strong, along with the growing evidence for the prevalence of Protestantism.
-Indeed, Protestantism and a liberal concept of nationalism were not only co-existing side by side but also competing side by side.
-Colley, whose argument about the importance of Protestantism for English identity in the eighteenth century was mentioned earlier, also believes that Catholic emancipation at the beginning of the nineteenth century demonstrates the shrinking of “the importance of religious zeal and intolerance” (Colley 1992b, 329).
-Indeed, the growing inclusiveness of British citizenship seemed like the road by which the Anglican Church and the British state travelled farther apart, giving rise to the idea that Protestantism was waning (Colley 1992b, 329).
+The idea of political freedom did not fully correspond with Protestantism, and the discrepancies and conflicts between the two discourses help explain why the secularization theory holds strong, along with the growing evidence for the prevalence of Protestantism.
+Indeed, Protestantism and a liberal concept of nationalism not only coexisted side by side, but also competed side by side.
+Colley, whose argument about the importance of Protestantism to English identity in the eighteenth century was mentioned earlier, also believes that Catholic emancipation at the beginning of the nineteenth century demonstrates the shrinking of “the importance of religious zeal and intolerance” (Colley 1992b, 329).
+Indeed, the growing inclusiveness of British citizenship seemed like the route along which the Anglican Church and the British state traveled further apart, giving rise to the idea that Protestantism was waning (Colley 1992b, 329).
 The emancipation of the Catholics (1828) and the Dissenters (1829) broke the monopoly of the Church of England, and the inclusion of Jews (1858) broke the monopoly of the Christian religion as a prerequisite for full political rights.
 The Liberal Party was historically committed to this distancing between church and state by its policy of political inclusiveness.
-But John Russell – and he was not the only one – thought it was a consequence that could be resisted: “Our object, is if possible, to conciliate the Dissenters, and having framed our measures with that end, strenuously to resist the separation of Church and State.” (cit in Sykes 1997, 23-4; Feldman 1994, 3).
-He also thought that the emancipation of the Jews, of which he was one of the proposers, would not erode Britain's Christian ethos (Feldman 1994, 40-1).
-In fact, some of the supporters of civil rights for Jews did so with a hope of their grateful conversion (Valman 2001, 18; Feldman 2015, p.
+But John Russell—and he was not the only one—thought it was a consequence that could be resisted: “Our object, is if possible, to conciliate the Dissenters, and having framed our measures with that end, strenuously to resist the separation of Church and State” (as cited in Sykes 1997, 23–4; Feldman 1994, 3).
+He also thought that the emancipation of the Jews, of which he was a proponent, would not erode Britain’s Christian ethos (Feldman 1994, 40–41).
+In fact, some of those supporting civil rights for Jews did so with the hope of the Jews’ subsequent grateful conversion (Valman 2001, 18; Feldman 2015, p.
 100).
-So, Christianization and de-Christianization were probably going on simultaneously (McLeod 1996, 3-6; Wolffe 2008, 93).
+Thus, it is likely that Christianization and de-Christianization were occurring simultaneously (McLeod 1996, 3–6; Wolffe 2008, 93).

-Another way this uneasy relationship manifested itself was in the co-existence of legal emancipation with a culture of Protestantism as the basis and excuse for exclusion of others (Wendehorst 1999, 194-196).
-Already during the very limited emancipation envisaged by the Jew Bill of 1753, the opposition dubbed it “Rohmish works” and juxtaposed English freedom and Protestantism with Jewish emancipation.
-Lord Russel who supported the emancipation of the Dissenters and the Jews was the one who published the “Durham Letter” against Papal Aggression as a reaction to the re-erection of Catholic hierarchy in England, thereby arousing an anti-Catholic wave (Altholz 1964, 93).
-Jews and Catholics, emancipation notwithstanding, retained the position of “the other” both culturally and socially.
-Catholics, especially Irish Catholics, were treated more violently than Jews, with repetitious eruptions against them throughout the nineteenth century, compared to one violent attack against the Jews in Wales in 1911 (Panayi 1996, 3; Ward 2004, 122).
+Another way this uneasy relationship manifested itself was in the coexistence of legal emancipation with Protestant culture as the basis and rationale for the exclusion of others (Wendehorst 1999, 194–196).
+During the very limited emancipation envisaged by the short-lived Jew Bill of 1753 (repealed the following year), the opposition dubbed it “Rohmish works” and juxtaposed English freedom and Protestantism with Jewish emancipation.
+Lord Russel, who supported the emancipation of the Dissenters and the Jews, published the “Durham Letter” against Papal Aggression as a reaction to the return of a Catholic hierarchy in England, thereby provoking an anti-Catholic wave (Altholz 1964, 93).
+Jews and Catholics, emancipation notwithstanding, retained the identity of “the other,” both culturally and socially.
+Catholics, particularly Irish Catholics, were treated more violently than Jews, with recurrent eruptions against them throughout the nineteenth century, compared to one violent attack against the Jews in Wales in 1911 (Panayi 1996, 3; Ward 2004, 122).

-Catholicism could have been conceived as part of the same Christian faith community, couched in toleration, especially when given the context of the inclusive trends of the Anglican Church at the time; they were certainly part of a long English Catholic history.
-A constant trickle of converts to Catholicism along with the growing tolerance with which they were accepted and the fact that the Irish could become “British gentlemen,” point to such common ground.
+Catholicism could have been conceived as part of the same Christian faith community, couched in toleration, especially given the context of the inclusive trends of the Anglican Church at the time; Catholics were certainly part of a long history in England.
+A constant trickle of converts to Catholicism, along with the growing tolerance with which they were accepted and the fact that the Irish could become “British gentlemen,” point to such common ground.